 The type code: the third and fourth are for the Features and the Characteristics.

 3- Maximum gross and tare mass

-The maximum Gross Weight that they are able to carry, including its own tare weight, And the Tare weight of the packaging or the container without the goods.
-The maximum gross weight and tare mass might vary from a container to another.
+The maximum Gross Weight that they can carry, including their own tare weight, And the Tare weight of the packaging or the container without the goods.
+The maximum gross weight and tare mass might vary from one container to another.

 4- Maximum cargo volume